gautamtata/blog/content/posts/2020-02-18-keras-mnist.md

 ### Network Depth

 What happens if we remove or add more fully-connected layers?
-How does that affect training and/or the model's final performance?
+How does that affect training and the model's final performance?

 ```python
 model = Sequential([